Tax Deductions

 Source:

-Disclaimer: Always verify details with official Federal or State Department of Revenue Forms and Instructions before filing your return.
+Disclaimer: Always verify with the current Federal or State Department of Revenue Forms and Instructions, as tax rules may vary by state and year.

 Key Takeaways